groff_tmac

 calling the diversion just like a macro.

-If diversions are used when the line buffer has not been flushed,
+Using diversions when the line buffer has not been flushed produces

-strange results are produced; not knowing this, many people get
+strange results; not knowing this, many people get desperate about

-To ensure that a diversion works, line breaks should be added at the
+To ensure that a diversion works, add line breaks at the right

-To be on the secure side, enclose everything that has to do with
+To be safe, enclose everything that has to do with diversions within

 .br